WPIRadiationPhysics/Gafchromautomatic/README.md

   1. Run gafchromautomatic.m in MATLAB
   2. Select an RGB Tiff image with *File->Open TIFF*
   3. Scan the image to find the vertex of lowest grayscale:
-    a.
-Zoom into a sub-area of the image with *Zoom* and *Reset*
+    1. Zoom into a sub-area of the image with *Zoom* and *Reset*
-    b.
-Set image dots-per-inch parameter with *dpi*
+    2. Set image dots-per-inch parameter with *dpi*
-    c.
-Choose courseness of averaging matrix scanning with *scan NxN*
+    3. Choose courseness of averaging matrix scanning with *scan NxN*
-    d.
-Initialize analysis with *Guess vertex*
+    4. Initialize analysis with *Guess vertex*
   4. Override analysis parameters including vertex, location with horizontal and vertical sliders
   5. Select analyzing radius and averaging tolerance with respective sliders
   6. Override critical angle with slider